 Although I try to invest in my wardrobe, when it comes to shoes I just can’t bring myself to spend a small fortune on them.
 To me one slip or scuff and they’re ruined.
 For footwear I’ve found Public Desire works for me each and every time.
 A lot of the shoes on there are designer dupes, which are ridiculously affordable and I’ve found the quality is pretty fantastic too.
 I bought these boots last season for under £10 and they’re still going strong.
 I did, however, order a new pair of shoes but they didn’t come in time for this shoot – typical.
 I’m so excited for them to arrive because they’re basically Balenciaga dupes and I can’t wait to show you.

 It’s only been a matter of months, but after finding key websites and useful apps, I’m not only seeing new additions to my wardrobe, but I’m actually starting to enjoy shopping again and getting more for my money too!
+There are so many trendy online boutiques to look at online, like Alma Boutique, that you’re sure to fall in love with a multitude of items and pick them up at great prices!

 Are there any websites or apps you love?
 Are you like me and trying to invest in your wardrobe but are trying to stick to a budget?